shrestic/top_states_ecommerce_etl/README.md

 Create a python file at beginner_de_project/dags/scripts/spark/random_text_classification.py with the following content

 P/s: It's a simple spark script to clean text data (tokenize and remove stop words) and use a naive classification heuristic to classify if a review is positive or not.
-I'm not very familiar with ML so I consulted some documents and links:
+Some documents and links:

 https://www.youtube.com/watch?v=eAhZsAMWWsA